libreswan-dev/libreswan/README.md

 a different license.

 ## Requirements
-A recent Linux distribution based on either kernel 2.4.x, 2.6.x or 3.x are the currently supported platforms.
-Libreswan has been ported to Win2k/BSD/OSX as well.
+Recent Linux distributions based on kernel 2.x, 3.x or 4.x are supported platforms.
+Libreswan has been ported to Win2k/BSD/OSX in the past as well.

 Most distributions have native packaged support for Libreswan.
 Libreswan is available for RHEL, Fedora, Ubuntu, Debian, Arch, OpenWrt and more.